WebexCC-SA/LAB-2857/docs/07-connectflow-02-ai-agent.md

     ![Closing Session](images/ai-agent-close-session.png){style="width:800px; display:block; margin:0 auto;"}

+    Choose your POD bot.

-4. Connect the last 'Time Out' SMS node that you created to this 'Closing Session' AI Agent Node.
+4. Connect the last 'Time Out' SMS node (green bubble) that you created to this 'Closing Session' AI Agent Node.

     This section of the flow should look like this: